SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 According to Ayo Adelowo, Aale was using arrows to kill elephants at Okelerin.

 The third man among their earliest settlers was Orisatolu.
-Orisatolu was a skilful hunter but more importantly an Ifa oracle diviner who combined herbal medicine to cure women and children ailments.
+Orisatolu was a skillful hunter but more importantly an Ifa oracle diviner who combined herbal medicine to cure women and children’s ailments.
 Orisalu settled down at Isapa.

-The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coincide with that of Orisatolu whose settlement date is out as 1640.
+The fourth in the series of the earliest settlers was Akandie who settled in Isale Afon, coinciding with that of Orisatolu whose settlement date is out as 1640.

-There are written Evidences and oral versions of accounts of the arrival of Soun Ogunlola who settled in his place of Ajagbon Area.
+There are written Evidence and oral versions of accounts of the arrival of Soun Ogunlola who settled in his place of Ajagbon Area.

 Needless to say that five distinct discernible areas in the abode to be known as Ogbomoso had been inhabited or settled, namely: Okelerin, Ijeru, Isapa, Isale Afon and Ajagbon (Igbo Igbale), where Ogunlola Ogundiran settled.